mozilla/cargo-vet/book/src/algorithm.md

 # Step 1a: The DepGraph (Processing Cargo Metadata)

-All of our analysis derives from the output of [cargo metadata][] and [cargo_metadata][]'s interpretation of that, so it's worth discussing how we use it, and what we believe to be true of its output.
+All of our analysis derives from the output of [cargo metadata][] and our interpretation of that, so it's worth discussing how we use it, and what we believe to be true of its output.

 Our interpretation of the metadata is the DepGraph.
 You can dump the DepGraph with `cargo vet dump-graph`.
 Most commands take a `--filter-graph` argument which will